dada-lang/dada/CONTRIBUTING.md

 Dada is pretty young and informal, but we welcome contributions!

 Keep in mind that Dada is my "spare time, relaxation and exploration" project.
 Responses may be slow and I am driving the language direction, syntax, and semantics.
-Naturally I would absolutely love to hear what people think, but I am acting as BDFL and final decision maker for the time being. --nikomatsakis
+Naturally I would absolutely love to hear what people think, but I am acting as Chief Dadaist and final decision maker for the time being. --nikomatsakis

 ## Feature gates